Why Employment Relations @ Memorial?

 Description of program

 - MER – The MER program is offered by full-time or part-time study and involves 36 credit hours of coursework.
-Full-time students normally complete the program in one academic year.
+Full-time students normally complete the program in two academic years.

 Minimum admission requirements